ddrazir/alarm4pi/README.md

 It has been tested with a Raspberry Pi 3 Model B and 64-bit Raspberry Pi OS.

 ## Description
-alarm4pi monitors a presence-detection sensor (PIR sensor).
+alarm4pi monitors up to two contact switch sensors and a presence sensor (PIR sensor or passive infrared sensor).
-When the sensor is activated:
+When a sensor is activated:
 * A notification is sent to the user's mobile phone through the Internet
 * A photograph is taken by means of the Raspberry Pi's camera and stored in the 'captures' directory of alarm4pi